 The growing capabilities and widespread use of mobile technologies are providing new opportunities for mobile data collection, particularly in low-resource settings.
 CellScope is a new way to use the camera of a mobile phone to collect magnified images for medical, scientific, and educational purposes.
 The technology allows for point-of-care diagnoses that allow health professionals to overcome distances between patients and hospitals, and achieve impacts on health at the community level.
 This decentralized model is particularly useful in low-resource rural areas where health facilities with expensive diagnostic equipment can be few and far between.
-Now, the developer of CellScope, Dan Fletcher, is using the technology to fight Schistosomisais, an infection affecting 200 million people in 2000.
-The economic burden and negative health impact from schistosomiasis places it among the most devastating diseases in Africa.
+Now, the developer of CellScope, Dan Fletcher, is using the technology to fight Schistosomiasis, an infection affecting 200 million people in 2000.
+The economic burden and negative health impact from schistosomiasis place it among the most devastating diseases in Africa.

-The latest effort by the CellScope team–funded by USAID through the CEGA-Blum Center co-managed Development Impact Lab (DIL)–will seek to use the CellScope technology to automatically quantify Schistosomiasis using new hardware and a new image processing algorithms that run on the phone.
-Their team will test the new device – the SchistoScope – with collaborators in the Ivory Coast.
-If successful, the device has the potential to utilize available resources more efficiently and to bring a high-performance schistosomiasis diagnostic to regions where they are currently unavailable.
+The latest effort by the CellScope team–funded by USAID through the CEGA-Blum Center co-managed Development Impact Lab (DIL)–used the CellScope technology to automatically quantify Schistosomiasis using new hardware and new image processing algorithms that run on the phone.
+Their team tested the new device – the SchistoScope – with collaborators in the Ivory Coast.
+The device has the potential to utilize available resources more efficiently and to bring a high-performance schistosomiasis diagnostic to regions where they are currently unavailable.
 This follows on existing DIL-funded work with Professor Fletcher to develop CellScope to diagnose Loa Loa and Tuberculosis.
-Results from the evaluation are expected in 2022.

 Copyright 2023.
 All Rights Reserved

 Design & Dev by Wonderland Collective